momiji15/apptomap/R Ready to Map/Unit 3 Creating Dynamic Documents Notebook.md

 ...and so on.
 See a pattern?

-Add four Header 1 titles of the sections in your document and click the Knit button on the left-hand corner of your text editior interface to see what your headers look like.
+Add four Header 1 titles of the sections(Introduction, Map, Preliminary Analysis, Conclusion) in your document and click the Knit button on the left-hand corner of your text editior interface to see what your headers look like.
 The Knit button renders a document from the R Markdown format to HTML.
 Make sure that you save your document!
 Save your document as foodtruckreport.rmd.

 Let's add some filler text beneath the headers.
 All you have to do is simply type below the headers!